 Overview of Engadin Region of Switzerland

-I’m going to post about some of the fun things we did during our stay there.
-But first, I’ll give you a little overview of the region in this post.
+The Engadin is in canton Graubunden, in the far southeast corner of Switzerland.
 It’s a bit far for a day trip from Zurich, about 2.5 to 3hrs to reach any of the destinations I’ll highlight.
 So you might consider a long weekend or week long stay.

-The southeast part of Switzerland is called the Upper Engadin, of which St. Moritz is the main hub.
-This part of the Engadin has wide valleys surrounded by rocky peaks with lots of big mountain resorts.
+The southwestern part is called the Upper Engadin, of which St. Moritz is the main hub.
+It has wide valleys surrounded by rocky peaks with lots of big mountain resorts.
 It is quite built up with big towns, meaning more services and more people.
 The Engadin St Moritz website focuses on the areas surrounding St. Moritz.
 Here’s a panorama map of area.

-The northeast part of the Engadin, starting at Zernez, is called the Unterengadin.
-While still technically part of the Engadin, the Unterengadin has slightly different look and personality.
-This area has narrower valleys winding through big forested mountain ranges, with smaller, quieter towns.
+The northeast part is called the Engadin, or Unterengadin, or Scuol Samnaun Val Müstair.
+This area has slightly different look and personality, with narrower valleys winding through big forested mountain ranges, with smaller, quieter towns.
 The Engadin Scuol Samnaun website focuses on this area.

 We liked both areas.
-In the Engadin, we did more typical Swiss hikes, going to the top of big mountain resorts, with breathtaking panorama views of enormous glaciers, big lakes, and sprawling valleys.
-But in the Unterengadin, we did little river walks and valley strolls which had a different appeal.
+In the Upper Engadin, we did more typical Swiss hikes, going to the top of big mountain resorts, with breathtaking panorama views of enormous glaciers, big lakes, and sprawling valleys.
+But in the Engadin Scuol area, we did little river walks and valley strolls which had a different appeal.

 Summer Hiking Pass